-- actual and forecasted eligible costs (for ongoing projects); - actual and forecasted contributions to eligible costs from eligible partners; - actual and forecasted changes (see section 6.6) that have not been previously approved by the CFI; and, - for the final financial report only, any changes to the infrastructure.
+- Actual and forecasted eligible costs (for ongoing projects) - Actual and forecasted contributions to eligible costs from eligible partners - Actual and forecasted changes (see 6.6 Changes to infrastructure projects) that have not been previously approved by the CFI - For the final financial report only, any changes to the infrastructure.

-In the financial report, the institution must disclose the various funding sources and the full actual cost of all eligible items, even if the cost of these items exceeds the estimated cost reported in the proposal or at award finalization.
+In the financial report, institutions must disclose the various funding sources and the full actual cost of all eligible items, even if the cost of these items exceeds the estimated cost reported in the proposal or at award finalization.